|Virginia Chess Federation|

 paying the $40 Re-Entry Fee.
 In other words:

-on Sunday March 18th and at the Tournament
+starting Sunday March 15th and at the Tournament

-site. $5 of entry retained for pre-tournament withdrawals.
+site.
+We will retain $5 of your entry for pre-tournament withdrawals.

 |What to Bring||Please bring your Chess Set and Chess Clock.
 Your clock MUST BE increment capable, Delay-only or Analog clocks are not allowed.|